Nathaniel Pope: Federal judicial service

 Pope was nominated by President James Monroe on March 3, 1819, to the United States District Court for the District of Illinois, to a new seat authorized by 3 Stat.
 502. He was confirmed by the United States Senate on March 3, 1819, and received his commission the same day.
 His service terminated on January 23, 1850, due to his death in St. Louis, Missouri.
 He was interred in the Colonel O'Fallon Burying Ground and later reinterred at the Bellefontaine Cemetery in St. Louis.

+As a federal judge, Pope notably granted habeas corpus to Mormon leader Joseph Smith to avoid extradition to Missouri over the attempted assassination of Lilburn Boggs, a former governor of Missouri.

 Unsuccessful campaign

 Pope was an unsuccessful candidate for election to the United States Senate in 1824.

 Honor

 Pope County, Illinois, was named for Pope, as was the recently closed Nathaniel Pope Elementary School in North Lawndale, Chicago, Illinois.